facebook/react-native-website/docs/sourcemaps.md

   at p(node_modules/regenerator-runtime/runtime.js:64:Generator)
 ```

-This allows to triage release issues given a more accurate stacktrace.
+This allows you to triage release issues using a decipherable stacktrace.

 Follow the instructions below to get started with source maps.